highfidelity/hifi-docs-grav-content/02.create-and-explore/06.all-about-scripting/03.attach-entity-scripts/02.server-entity-scripts/docs.md

 ---

 ##Introduction
-There can be many entities in a domain, and each can have a different associated server entity script.
-These run in the same environment and namespace in the Entity Script Server.
+Script that are attached to entities and run in the Entity Server are called Server Entity scripts.

 ###Server Entity Scripts